 Can I get insurance for when I wear my jewellery away from home?

-If your provider has this extra insurance on offer, you may be able to add it to your existing home and contents policy.
+Home and contents insurance: Most standard home and contents insurance policies will not cover your jewellery if you want to wear it outside of your home.
+If you want cover for this added to your policy, you will need to see if your provider offers portable contents insurance, also known as personal effects insurance.
+This type of insurance can help cover accidental loss or damage to your jewellery when you are away from your home.
+If your provider offers this extra insurance on offer, you may be able to add it to your existing home and contents policy.
 However, per item and total limits on the amount you can claim for your jewellery may apply.
-If you need additional portable contents cover, consider checking if you can specify your jewellery items to cover their full value.
+If you need additional portable contents cover, consider checking if you can specify your jewellery items to cover their full value, and check the geographical area of coverage (such as if it is covered just in Australia or overseas, too).

 What’s not covered by jewellery insurance?

-Exclusions for your jewellery insurance will depend on the type and level of cover you choose, and whether you take out cover with a specialist insurer or through your home and contents policy.
+Exclusions for your jewellery insurance will depend on the type and level of cover you choose, and whether you take out cover with a specialist insurer or through your home and contents policy (check the PDS).
 However, there are some common exclusions across policies which may apply.
 These can include:

 There may also be exclusions surrounding loss due to theft.
 These may relate to the security of your home at the time your jewellery was stolen, and if you fail to report the theft to the police.